About Us

 • Former Vice President & Councillor, National Parks Association of Queensland

-• Received (2008) the inaugural Ecotourism Australia Medal, recognizing active engagement in the Australian and international ecotourism industry
+• Received (2008) the inaugural Ecotourism Australia Medal, recognising active engagement in the Australian and international ecotourism industry

 • Tertiary qualifications in business, tourism, hospitality and teaching

-• Has served as an Adjunct Professor in Sustainable Tourism at Universities in Australia, Finland and Norway
+• Has served as an Adjunct/Visiting Professor at Universities in Australia, Finland and Norway

 Hal Morris